cleancoder1/portfolio/_posts/2017-02-17-Effectivejava.markdown

  * More meaningful name than constructor  BigInteger.probablePrime
  * Compact APi like Collections , 32 classes
+ * Unlike constructor can return a subType.
- * EnumSet example mutliple implementations and client need not know which is returned.
+  EnumSet example mutliple implementations and client need not know which is returned.
  * The returned object might not even be there when writing code, such loose coupling is seen serve provider api's service provider api , the object returned may not be even there